apptainer/apptainer-admindocs/user_namespace.rst

 Configuration with ``config fakeroot``
 ======================================

-{Singularity} 3.5 and above provides a ``config fakeroot`` command that can be used by a root user to administer local system ``/etc/subuid`` and ``/etc/subgid`` files in a simple manner.
-This allows users to be granted the ability to use Singularity's fakeroot functionality without editing the files manually.
+{Project} 3.5 and above provides a ``config fakeroot`` command that can be used by a root user to administer local system ``/etc/subuid`` and ``/etc/subgid`` files in a simple manner.
+This allows users to be granted the ability to use {Project}'s fakeroot functionality without editing the files manually.
 The ``config fakeroot`` command will automatically ensure that generated subuid/subgid ranges are an appropriate size, and do not overlap.